 Yet, as prevalent as digital marketing programs have become, they’re still not fully understood, even among those with experience.
 That’s because many people still don’t understand the depth of planning needed to create a successful digital marketing program.

 Many people still don’t understand the depth of planning needed to create a successful digital marketing program.

 Olive & Company offers five key questions you should answer before beginning a digital marketing program to help your efforts get off on the right foot.

 One other thing.
 These questions aren’t just for first-time digital marketers.
-Many organizations with a long-standing digital marketing program may struggle to answer these same questions.
+Many organizations with a well-established digital marketing ecosystem may struggle to answer these same questions.
 So, even if you are an experienced digital marketer, it’s a wise idea to take a minute, scan the questions, and assess how well you can answer each one.

 Think you have an answer?
 Hold on to it for a moment.
 The question goes much deeper than it seems.

 When asked about goals, clients often say they want to generate new sales.
 That’s a great outcome, but it’s not the complete answer.